Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 ## Wrappers

 - `Either<,>` : Monad either
+- `LazyInitDisposable` : Wrapper for fully utilizing the `using` statement when lazy-init `IDisposable` objects.
 - `Result<,>` : Monad Result, for smaller size, `TError` only supports reference type, and if `TError` is null, the result means success
 - `Optional<>` : Monad Option